szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Note that this component does not patch their kit descriptions, as it is not intended to be a kit overhaul, but something to add onto whatever you have available.

-**Component 2265:** Make Defensive Spin protect against backstabs for its duration and allow very slow movement
+### Make Defensive Spin protect against backstabs for its duration and allow very slow movement (2265)

 This will make it a straight upgrade to the power by providing backstab immunity and allowing movement at 50% of the original speed.

-**Component 2270:** Make Whirlwind and Evasion grant 3 uses of the Improved variants instead of existing as a silly lesser version
+### Make Whirlwind and Evasion grant once 3 uses of the Improved variants (2270)

 As it says.
 This is a new way of resolving this widely recognized dumb design.
 The HLAS are replaced as follows: